 - Dean Bitterman: Averted in that while the cast page describes him as "bitter," Rector Nolte seems have taken a liking for Luther; though it has been implied that you don't want to get on his bad side.

 - Gag Nose: Luther, his father, and his twin brother all have very noticeable noses that are just big enough to seem unrealistic while not big enough to cause real distraction.
 Looks like the other Jews got 'em, too.

 - Gratuitous German: Averted, apart from a few very minor mistakes.
 (It should be "Guten Morgen...")

 - Hot Librarian: Ariana

 - Large Ham:

-- Late Arrival Spoiler: Luther featured as a supporting character in the author's earlier webcomic Bite Me! (set 24 years after this one and in a somewhat alternate universe), in which he is a werewolf and Lucien de St. Yves is a vampire.
+- Late-Arrival Spoiler: Luther featured as a supporting character in the author's earlier webcomic Bite Me! (set 24 years after this one and in a somewhat alternate universe), in which he is a werewolf and Lucien de St. Yves is a vampire.

 - One Head Taller: Inverted.
 Ariana is one head taller than Luther.